UCR-Robotics/ee144/docs/lab8.rst

   to a ROS master on the robot.
   When you work offline/locally, you do not have the connection to robot.

-  Please also remember to close all terminals and try it again with new terminals, since ``.bashrc`` will only be executed for once when you open a new terminal.
+  Please also remember to do ``source ~/.bashrc`` to take effect, or close all terminals and try it again with new terminals, since ``.bashrc`` will only be executed for once when you open a new terminal.

-Launch robot and sensors
+Launch Robot and Sensors
 ------------------------

 - Let's add a couple launch files to your local computer and robot.